ssoudan/SDP/README.md

   Though in case of an error during the execution of an action (NOT_DONE status), the entry is removed.

+Note that you can also use it with local serial port of the machine.
+This works great to query the service from a Raspberry Pi using Sparkfun XBee explorer for example as servers/collector.cpp does for example.

 ===============
 To Do:
 ===